srimugunthan/MyAlgoPractice/README.md

 # MyAlgoPractice

 Warning!!!
-Half of the code is WRONG.
-I will fix the solutions by Jan 2017.
+Half of the code is WRONG. the solutions will being improved and fixed.
 If you want to use these codes, use at your own risk.